- Home >

 - Represent juniors and young people to bid for funding to attend prestigious training and competitions, regionally, nationally and internationally.

-Club coach
+Club coach:

 - Coordinate opportunities for novices to learn basic skills for navigation, and map reading and transfer those into performing at orienteering events.